2001: Politics and law

-Domestic
+Domestic politics

 The Islamic State of Afghanistan was the de jure government of Afghanistan in 2001, but for several years it had operated as a government in exile while the Taliban-led Islamic Emirate of Afghanistan held de facto control over most of the country.
-Despite pleas from the international community to spare them, the Taliban proceeded to destroy the Buddhas of Bamiyan starting on March 2, having declared that they are idols.
 The Islamic State of Afghanistan was restored to power following the invasion of Afghanistan with the appointment of president Hamid Karzai on December 22.

-The Second EDSA Revolution took place in the Philippines in January.
-Protests amid a corruption scandal and the resulting impeachment of President Joseph Estrada caused the president to announce his resignation, and he was succeeded by Vice President Gloria Macapagal Arroyo on January 20.
-A self-immolation incident took place in Tiananmen Square in central Beijing, China, on January 23.
-Five members of the Falun Gong, a religious movement banned in mainland China, are alleged to have set themselves on fire, but details surrounding the incident are disputed by Falun Gong sources.
-Thousands of protesters stormed the Indonesian parliament building on January 29.
-The Argentine great depression escalated with rioting on December 19, prompting President Fernando de la Rúa to resign two days later.
+Joseph Kabila became president of the Democratic Republic of the Congo following the assassination of his father, President Laurent-Désiré Kabila.
+President Abdurrahman Wahid of Indonesia was removed from office after thousands of protesters stormed the parliament building, and he was replaced by Vice President Megawati Sukarnoputri, daughter of former president Sukarno.
+The Second EDSA Revolution took place in the Philippines in January when President Joseph Estrada resigned amid an impeachment, and he was succeeded by Vice President Gloria Macapagal Arroyo.
+The Argentine great depression escalated with rioting in December, prompting President Fernando de la Rúa to resign on December 20 and the fall of the interim government soon after.

-Two former heads of government were arrested in 2001: President Slobodan Milošević of Serbia (1997–2000) was arrested on April 2 for his role in the Srebrenica massacre, and President Carlos Menem of Argentina (1989–1999) was arrested on June 7 for arms trafficking.
+Kosovo and East Timor both held elections for the first time in 2001 as they sought independence.
+Other changes in leadership included the inauguration of George W. Bush as President of the United States, the election of Alejandro Toledo as President of Peru, the selection of Junichiro Koizumi as Prime Minister of Japan, and the election of Ariel Sharon as Prime Minister of Israel.
+Other leaders saw reconfirmation, including the reelection of Mohammad Khatami as President of Iran and the victory of the United Kingdom's Labour Party led by Tony Blair in the 2001 election.

+In response to the September 11 attacks, the United States passed the controversial Patriot Act that granted the U.S. government significant surveillance powers.
 Ghana underwent its first peaceful transfer of power since 1979 when John Kufuor was sworn in as President of Ghana on January 7.
 The Netherlands became the first modern country to legalize same-sex marriage on April 1.
-The royal family of Nepal was killed on June 1 by Crown Prince Dipendra, who effectively became king upon his father's death.
-King Dipendra died days later and was succeeded by his uncle Gyanendra.
+The royal family of Nepal was killed on June 1 by Crown Prince Dipendra, who became king upon his father's death.
+Dipendra fell into a coma after shooting himself, and he died days later.
+He in turn was succeeded by his uncle Gyanendra.
 The Constitution of the Comoros was amended on December 24, creating a federal government with a rotating presidency and granting increased autonomy to the three island administrations.